greenelab/manubot-gpt-manuscript/manuscript.md

 We enabled the Manubot AI revision workflow in the GitHub repositories of the three manuscripts (CCC: `https://github.com/greenelab/ccc-manuscript`, PhenoPLIER: `https://github.com/greenelab/phenoplier_manuscript`, Manubot-AI: `https://github.com/greenelab/manubot-gpt-manuscript`).
-This added the `"AI-revision"`{.red} workflow to the "Actions" tab of each repository, which allows to be manually triggered by the user.
+This added the "ai-revision" workflow to the "Actions" tab of each repository, which allows to be manually triggered by the user.
 Then, we ran the workflow on the three manuscripts using the three language models described above, producing one pull request (PR) per manuscript and model.
 These PRs (three per manuscript) can be accessed from the "Pull requests" tab from each repository, where they are titled *"GPT (MODEL) used to revise manuscript"* with *MODEL* being the identifier of the model used.
 PRs show the differences between the original text and the suggestions made by the AI-based revision tool.